Workplace Flexibility: Promising Research Supports a 4-Day Work Week

 What Are the Advantages of a 4-Day Workweek?

-Having one additional day off a week, or shorter workdays, gives employees time to handle personal obligations, like caring for children or tending to their own health, and do things they care about, like enjoying their hobbies or involving themselves in their community.
-All of this results in happier, better rested employees, as many employers have found.
+Having one additional day off a week (3-day weekend) or shorter workdays can bring many benefits—like giving employees time to handle personal obligations like caring for children or tending to their health.
+It also allows them to do things they care about, like their hobbies or involving themselves in their community.
+This results in happier, better-rested employees, as many employers have found.

 Example #1: Perpetual Guardian, NZ

-Perpetual Guardian, the New Zealand-based estate planning company mentioned earlier, switched to a four-day workweek in 2018.
+Perpetual Guardian, the New Zealand-based estate planning company, switched to a four-day workweek in 2018.
 Here is what they found when they compared data from before and after the switch.

-- Better work-life balance: Just 54 percent of employees felt they managed work and non-work roles well in 2017.
-After the company switched to a four-day workweek, this went up to 78 percent.
+- Better work-life balance: Just 54% of employees felt they managed work and non-work roles well in 2017.
+After the company switched to a four-day workweek, this went up to 78%.

-- Lower stress: Even though employees had less time to do the same amount of work, the number of employees who felt stressed at work went down from 45 percent to 38 percent.
+- Lower stress: Even though employees had less time to do the same amount of work, the number of people who felt stressed at work went down from 45% to 38%.

-- Higher satisfaction across the board: Overall, employees reported feeling more satisfied in several aspects of their personal lives, including:
+- Higher employee satisfaction across the board: Overall, staff reported feeling more satisfied in several aspects of their personal lives, including:

 - Life in general: Up 5%